huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Bag
 - [x] Tin Can

-#### Someone with a positive apporoach to solutions is said to have a "what"-do attitude?
+#### Someone with a positive approach to solutions is said to have a "what"-do attitude?

 - [ ] Will
 - [x] Can